 Much to my surprise, from the time our firstborn could walk, she wanted to help with whatever I was doing.
+She loved putting away her toys, her clothes, any simple chore I gave her to do.
+She would get so excited like it was a game or something.

-I wasn’t sure this would last and kinda held my breath a bit until I realized there was something to this.
-My daughter thought chores were fun because mommy was doing them and she looked up to me.
+I wasn’t sure this would last and kinda held my breath a bit hoping I wasn’t just lucked out on this parenting gig.
+Then I realized there might actually be something to this.

 Our girls couldn’t wait until they were old enough to do dishes or some of the other “big girl” chores that mommy got to do.
+(My youngest child is always begging her sisters to let her clean the bathrooms for them.)

 1. Chores are expected

-I don’t have a lot of rules when it comes to chores, but our girls know that if they do their set chores for the day, they are free to spend the rest of the day doing what they want.
+I don’t have a lot of rules when it comes to chores, but our girls know that if they do their assigned chores for the day, they are free to spend the rest of the day doing what they want.

 For them, finished chores equal freedom.
 So they get them out of the way first thing and everyone’s happy. 🙂